 Again, this short 25 words essay is also an opportunity to round out your profile.
 I encourage you to have some fun with this item and share something not covered anywhere else in their essays.
 You should consider something that would genuinely interest your future classmates.
-It can be about an interesting hobby (music, car racing, cooking, travel etc.).
-You can also choose some interesting work related fun or noteworthy fact, if you want.
+It can be about an interesting hobby (music, car racing, cooking, travel, etc.).
+You can also choose some interesting work-related fun or noteworthy fact if you want.
 Please make sure that your tone is not too serious.
-Here are some samples fun facts.
+Here are some samples of fun facts.

 Example #2 My future classmates will be delighted to learn about my excellent culinary skills which I will demonstrate in class parties with my specialty– Brazilian barbecue.

 Optional Essay: If you have additional information or feel there are extenuating circumstances which you would like to share with the MBA Admissions Committee (i.e. unexplained gaps in work experience, choice of recommenders, academic performance issues or areas of weakness in application).
 Please limit your response to 250 words.